 I don't rent these two rooms out to separate parties so anyone who stays at my house gets the upstairs all to themselves.
 That's two bedrooms plus two exterior closets, nicely insulated from downstairs sounds, as your own totally private zone.
-This could be ideal for a person who wants a bedroom plus a separate office / art / work space or two guests wanting room to spread out or looking for separate sleeping quarters.
+This could be ideal for a person who wants a bedroom plus a separate office / art / work space or for two or more guests wanting room to spread out or looking for separate sleeping quarters.
 The west guest room is furnished with a nice firm queen-sized Ikea bed, a night stand on each side, and an Eames style lounge chair.
 The east guest room is furnished with a desk and chair, floor lamp, oodles of empty built-in shelving and drawers for storage as well as a futon couch which folds out into a full / double-sized bed and is topped with a new memory foam pad for added comfort.
 The shared bathroom is located just at the bottom of the stairs.

 The house has a convenient location on Ainsworth street between I-5 and Interstate avenue in North Portland.
 Outside of rush hour it takes only about 6 minutes to drive downtown.
 There is a New Seasons market and a stop for the yellow line Max train just 3 blocks away.
 New Seasons is like a smaller and more localized Whole Foods with better prices.
 The max train will whisk you downtown in about 13 minutes or north to the Portland Exposition Center in less time.
 A few blocks east is the gorgeous and historic Peninsula Park.
 Also nearby are bustling Mississippi and Alberta streets, the new Killingsworth food cart pod, and P.C.C.'s Cascade campus.
 Within a mile or two are also the University of Portland, Adidas North America headquarters, and Legacy Emmanuel Hospital.